Submit support requests and browse self-service resources.

-A solid enterprise API platform will come with out-of-the box mechanisms for integrating with your enterprise identity and access management systems.
+Akana comes with out-of-the box mechanisms for integrating with your enterprise identity and access management systems.
 This allows your developers to login to the community using enterprise-controlled credentials, while APIs and apps can work with existing managed user accounts.
 This allows for using single sign-on between apps and enterprise applications.
 This ensures your app developers and end users remain subject to existing security and privacy requirements.

-It’s tempting to think of an API deployment as a skunkworks project designed to get something off the ground fast.
-Yes, you want to be fast to market with APIs, but you’d better get it right.
+You want to be fast to market with APIs, but you’d better get it right.
 Especially if your community will make use of your APIs.

 So you’ve built the best API in the history of APIs.
 Tons of businesses will use it and thousands of apps with millions of users will keep pouring in.
 The only problem is you don’t know how to tell people about it.
 When you do find someone who’s interested, they need all the right information without getting overwhelmed.
-Only then can they can leverage your APIs.
+Only then can they leverage your APIs.